ruthearle/CV/README.md

 I am a junior full-stack web developer based in London.
 After completing a three month immersive Makers Academy web development course (August 2014 cohort) I feel ready to start my journey into creating great software.

+My professional background is in healthcare and I have also owned and operated a franchise business, which was not too dissimilar to remote working, only with more responsibility.
+However, since 2010 I have been a full-time stay at home mother of two children.

 Web Development
 ----